 So, what’s the secret to Volvo Cars’ work?
-Research, lots of it – and a deep understanding of the journeys people take in their Volvos.
+Research and data – lots of it – and a deep understanding of the journeys people take in their Volvos.
 It all starts with real world data collection, explains Malin.
 Since 1970, an accident research team has been based in the Volvo Cars Safety Centre at its Gothenburg HQ.
 They’re on standby, 24/7, to travel to any accident involving a Volvo car within a one-hour drive.
 They undertake deep investigations at the scene, recording the chain of events, road conditions, traffic situation, time of day and any possible injuries that may have occurred.
-It means that Volvo cars can paint a highly-detailed picture of real life accidents and use these learnings to inform their development of future models.
+It means that Volvo Cars can paint a highlydetailed picture of real life accidents and use these learnings to inform their development of future models.
 “By doing so much research we can design safety and usability around people,” declares Malin.

-Malin Ekholm highlights three of our key safety innovations
+Malin Ekholm highlights three key safety innovations in the V60.

 Run-off road Mitigation

 Run-off road Mitigation helps to keep you safe by keeping you on the road.
 If this innovation detects you are about to leave the road unintentionally, it uses steering input and, if necessary, brake support to guide you back on track.

 When you leave a parking space, Cross Traffic Alert helps you to avoid a collision when you reverse out.
 It warns you of vehicles, pedestrians and cyclists approaching from either side and will even brake for you if it detects an imminent collision.